wuyazero/go-xone/dashboard/README.md

 ### Development and bundling

-As the dashboard depends on certain NPM packages (which are not included in the `go-ethereum` repo), these need to be installed first:
+As the dashboard depends on certain NPM packages (which are not included in the `go-xone` repo), these need to be installed first:

 ```
 $ (cd dashboard/assets && yarn install && yarn flow)
 ```

-Normally the dashboard assets are bundled into Geth via `go-bindata` to avoid external dependencies.
-Rebuilding Geth after each UI modification however is not feasible from a developer perspective.
+Normally the dashboard assets are bundled into GoX1 via `go-bindata` to avoid external dependencies.
+Rebuilding GoX1 after each UI modification however is not feasible from a developer perspective.
 Instead, we can run `yarn dev` to watch for file system changes and refresh the browser automatically.

 ```
-$ geth --dashboard --vmodule=dashboard=5
+$ gox1 --dashboard --vmodule=dashboard=5
 $ (cd dashboard/assets && yarn dev)
 ```

-To bundle up the final UI into Geth, run `go generate`:
+To bundle up the final UI into GoX1, run `go generate`:

 ```
 $ (cd dashboard && go generate)